 There are several approaches to conducting a trademark search.
 The USPTO provides a search tool for their trademark database, the Trademark Electronic Search System (TESS).
 There’s also the USPTO’s Official Gazette to monitor—this is where pending trademarks are published.
 Additionally, consider searching business name registries for individual states, as these will likely reveal trademarks that TESS does not.
 Finally, you might conduct internet searches using your chosen trademark and other similar phrasings.

 How long does trademark registration last?

 Federally registered trademarks can be eternal if all the necessary paperwork is filed.
 The maintenance trail goes like this:

 - Five years post registration, a Declaration of Use and/or Excusable Nonuse under section 8 must be filed.

 - Between years nine and 10 after registration, the Declaration and an Application for Renewal under sections 8 and 9 must be filed.

 - After that, renewals are due every 10 years, and there is no limit on the number of renewals that can be granted.

 What is a trademark class?

 Trademark class relates to the type of goods/services a mark is associated with.
 There are 45 classes, from natural agricultural products (class 31) to fancy goods (class 26).
 Yes, you read that right—“fancy goods” is an official U.S. government label.
 Trademarks can be associated with numerous classes of goods/services.

 How much does a trademark cost?

-Applying to register a trademark depends, in part, on the type of trademark application you file with the USPTO.
+The cost to register a trademark depends, in part, on the type of trademark application you file with the USPTO.
 If you use the TEAS Plus application, you’ll pay $250 per class.
 This is the cheapest option, and the option we most often use if you hire us for Trademark Service.
 The other application is TEAS Standard, which costs $350 per class.
 Aside from cost, one of the main differences between the TEAS Plus and TEAS Standard applications is how you’re able to describe your goods/services.
 TEAS Plus allows applicants to choose from preset descriptions; TEAS Standard allows applicants to describe their goods/services free-form.